Vested outsourcing: History

+Process

 The vested formal relational contract process includes steps to lay the foundation and helps contracting parties stay in continual alignment by establishing a “partnership mentality” which engenders an environment of mutual trust, a shared vision and objectives, adoption of guiding principles, and alignment of expectations and interests.
 A shared-value mindset is the basis of a vested outsourcing agreement.
 The contract itself follows five rules based on the Tennessee research on the topic that began in 2003: